 If you’re super short on space, use vacuum bags and store them on a higher shelf or even under the bed.

 Although I have a spacious closet, I do not have any hanging area for full-length dresses or long skirts.
 If you’re in the same situation as me, the easy solution is to hang the item in half over a hanger like you would any pair of pants.

-I do a big closet clean every spring, but the real secret to maintaining an organized closet is to regularly do smaller clean outs a few other times a year.
-I like to do these in the summer and fall to check in with items that may no longer spark joy or didn’t serve me in previous seasons.
+I do a big closet clean every spring and fall, but the real secret to maintaining an organized closet is to regularly do smaller clean outs a few other times a year.
+I like to do these in the summer and winter to check in with items that may no longer spark joy or didn’t serve me in previous seasons.
 By doing small clean outs throughout the year, it makes the big spring closet cleaning a whole lot less daunting.